 Teachers also receive regular training to increase their knowledge of special educational needs and disabilities.
-During the last academic year staff received training about developing how to maximise the impact of teaching assistants and Attention Deficit & Hyperactivity Disorder.
+During the last academic year staff received training about developing how to maximise the impact of teaching assistants and support pupils with cognition and learning difficulties.